asteinarson/knemm/README.md

 So one should really only edit a claim file **before** it has been deployed somewhere.

 ### Claim invariability - Example
-We realize that some emails can be very long.
+We realize that some emails addresses can be very long.
 So we would like to have a `TEXT` column there, instead of the `VARCHAR`.
 We add a new claim - `Person_3.yaml`:

 ```yaml
 person: